zhuzhu930/zhuzhu930/README.md

 - 👋 Hi, I’m @zhuzhu930
 - I'm currently enrolled at the Georgia Tech Coding Boot Camp, learning web development skills.
-- 💞️ Though I'm just an novice web developer, I'm passionate about what I do and love to learn more.
+- 💞️ Though I'm just a novice web developer, I'm passionate about what I do and love to learn more.
 - 📫 You can reach me via email: zhuzhu93028@gmail.com

 <!---